 I secretly watched the Twilight Saga: Breaking Dawn countless times and I love that series.
 I pretend I’ve never seen it.
 I actually own the books but I would never tell you where I hid them (next to the bodies).

 I once sold our Wi-Fi password and my parent’s Netflix password to all the neighborhood kids in our old neighborhood.
 The best part was watching them try to figure out “Okay, who watched Human Centipede and Clockwork Orange?” when they saw what Netflix recommended for them.

-Created a fake profile of a hot but crazy chick ten years older than myself on Tinder.
+I created a fake profile of a hot but crazy chick ten years older than myself on Tinder.
 Then I set up a date with a quiet, shy, geeky dork of a guy in his twenties and let him take me to dinner with no intention of doing anything but free eats.
-I did my make up in such a way he had no idea I was still a teenager.
-I got to eat free Olive Garden and act like an old crazy bitch – double win!
-I think I was both flattered and amused he bought my fake persona was really ancient (26 years old).
+I did my make up in such a way that he had no idea I was still a teenager.
+I got to eat free at Olive Garden and act like an old crazy bitch – double win!
+I think I was both flattered and amused he bought my fake persona which was really ancient (26 years old).

 I stole candy from a baby once.
 I am kidding of course – but who gives actual candy to a baby?
 Babies don’t even have teeth and need nutrition.
 I don’t know what you feed babies, but it’s probably not candy.

-So now that you know some of my extra-secret secrets, and I’ve established that I am a kind of a selfish bitch and proud of it, let me tell you why I started this journal.
+So now that you know some of my extra-secret secrets, and I’ve established that I am kind of a selfish bitch and proud of it, let me tell you why I started this journal.